 Due to its last-gen status, the Playstation VR does bear a few design limitations.
 The headset itself has a relatively paltry 960 x 1080 resolution per eye that’s a fraction of what can be found on similarly-priced headsets, but this is offset somewhat by the headset’s competitive 120Hz refresh rate that keeps visuals running smoothly.
 It’s also fully backwards-compatible with PS5, but it requires an adapter that users can request from Sony at no cost.
 Perhaps most disappointingly, Playstation VR limits users to playing older PS4 versions of games, even on PS5.
 If you’re willing to look past these signs of the system’s age, it’s still a great value and an unmatched option for immersive console gaming while you’re waiting for the new Playstation VR2 to drop.

-Why It Made The Cut: The Oculus Quest 2 is a feature-rich and easy-to-use VR headset with an incredibly low price point, making it a fantastic introduction to the world of virtual reality.
+Why It Made The Cut: The Meta Quest 2 is a feature-rich and easy-to-use VR headset with an incredibly low price point, making it a fantastic introduction to the world of virtual reality.

 — Resolution: 1832 x 1920 pixels per eye